-Nichols College has an undergraduate enrollment of approximately 1,200 full-time and 100 part-time students.
-Nichols draws most of its students from in region, with 85% hailing from New England states, but the reach is also broad with 23 states and 15 countries represented in the student population.
+Nichols College has an undergraduate enrollment of approximately 1,220 full-time and 110 part-time students.
+Nichols draws most of its students from the region, with 85% hailing from New England states, but the reach is also broad with 25 states and 12 countries represented in the student population.

-77% of Nichols undergraduate students identify as white, 7% as black or African American, 8% as Hispanic, and 4% as two or more races.
+77% of Nichols undergraduate students identify as white, 7% as black or African American, 9% as Hispanic, and 4% as two or more races.

-76% of Nichols full-time undergraduates are residents, while 90% of new students typically choose to live on campus.
+74% of Nichols full-time undergraduates are residents, while 84% of new students typically choose to live on campus.

 The College tracks retention and graduation rates each semester.
 These student success measures are examined and distributed internally via the College Retention Task Force and the Recruitment and Retention Committee of the Board of Trustees.
 This data is also reported to IPEDS annually.
-In 2018, Nichols reports a first-year retention rate of 74%, and a four-year graduate rate of 56%.
+In 2019, Nichols reports a first-year retention rate of 76%, and a four-year graduate rate of 55%.